MarioGibney/bitcoin-security-research/Tracking Blockspace Market Development.md

 ## Blockspace Supply

-The blockspace market can be divided into two conditions.
+We can think of the supply of blockspace as being in one of two conditions.

 The first condition is the when blocks are **not** consistently full - we'll call this Blockspace Abundance.
 The other possible condition is when blocks **are** consistently full - Blockspace Scarcity.